BITSS-OPA/opa-deworming/code/shiny_app/readme.md

 ### The functions

 - `sim.data` -> returns a random sample from some distributions
-- `as.numeric` -> converts a factor to a numeric factor
-- `observeEvent` -> chooses which slider inputs to show and which sliders to not show
+- `observeEvent` -> chooses which slider inputs to show and which sliders not to show
-- `which` -> returns the indices that are True
-- `paste` -> links vectors together after to character
 - `ggplot` -> data visualization package
     - `geom_density` -> computes and draws density estimate
     - `geom_vline` -> annotates the plot with vertical lines